Don't Toy with Me, Miss Nagatoro

-Don't Toy with Me, Miss Nagatoro (イジらないで、長瀞さん, Ijiranaide, Nagatoro-san) is a Japanese web manga series written and illustrated by Nanashi, also known as 774.
-The web manga began running in Magazine Pocket, an online and app based web manga magazine published by Kodansha, in November 2017.
+Don't Toy with Me, Miss Nagatoro (イジらないで、長瀞さん, Ijiranaide, Nagatoro-san) is a Japanese web manga series written and illustrated by Nanashi, also known as 774, about a high-schooler and art club member who is frequently annoyed by his junior Nagatoro, unaware of her real feelings for him.
+The web manga ran in Magazine Pocket, an online and app-based web manga magazine published by Kodansha, from November 2017 to July 2024.
 An anime television series adaptation produced by Telecom Animation Film aired from April to June 2021.
-A second season by OLM premiered in January 2023.
+A second season produced by OLM aired from January to March 2023.

 Plot

-Naoto Hachioji, an introverted second-year student at Kazehaya High School, prefers to avoid social interactions and draw manga in his spare time.
-However, first-year girl Hayase Nagatoro, inadvertently discovers the manga, calls him "Senpai", and teases him to the point of crying.
-She frequents the Art Club room where he hangs out, and continues to bully him for his timid personality and otaku interests, sometimes in a sexually suggestive fashion, calling him lewd.
-As she continues to push him to become more assertive, Senpai develops a crush on Nagatoro in return, and gradually comes out of his shell and involves himself in her life.
+Naoto Hachiouji, an introverted second-year student at Kazehaya High School, prefers to avoid social interactions and draw manga in his spare time.
+However, first-year girl Hayase Nagatoro inadvertently discovers the manga, calls him her "Senpai", and teases him to the point of crying.
+She starts frequenting the art club room where he hangs out, and continues to bully him for his timid personality and otaku interests, sometimes in a sexually suggestive fashion.
+Initially, Senpai does not like Nagatoro at all, and desperately tries to stay as far away from her antics as possible.
+As she continues to push him to become more assertive, he slowly realizes he is falling in love with her, and gradually comes out of his shell and involves himself in her life.

-Senpai meets Nagatoro's friends, Gamo, Yosshii and Sakura, who at first appear to be cruel and shallow high school girls who only seek to torment Senpai, but they catch on to Senpai and Nagatoro's oblivious mutual crush and they become supportive friends who scheme to bring the two closer together.
-The Art Club's semi-retired president appears and tries to shut down the club, but after a contest challenge during the culture festival, allows it to continue.
-The next school year, the president's younger cousin enrolls in the high school and joins the Art Club.
+Senpai meets Nagatoro's friends — Gamo, Yoshi and Sakura — who at first appear to be cruel and shallow high school girls who only seek to torment Senpai, but they catch on to Senpai and Nagatoro's obvious mutual crush and become supportive friends who scheme to bring the two closer together.
+The art club's semi-retired president Sana Sunomiya appears and tries to shut down the club, but after a contest between her and Senpai during the culture festival, she allows it to continue.
+During the next school year, the president's younger cousin Hana Sunomiya joins the art club, whereas Nagatoro joins the judo club.
+Hana understands what is happening between Senpai and Nagatoro, and makes it her mission to help them.